sarwarmurshed/supermarket_hazard_detection/fine-tune_existing_models/readme.md

 ### Description
 ---
  Fine-tune existing model using the MXNet framework.
+We have shared code to fine-tune six models in six different directories.
+The structures of all the directories are same.
+The following sections describes the necessary steps to fine-tune the GoogleNet model.
+Anyone can fine-tune other models by following the instructs of fine-tuning GoogleNet.

 ### Prepare data
 ---